 IMPORTANT INFORMATION ABOUT LEAD IN YOUR DRINKING WATER

 The Town of Tazewell found elevated levels of lead in drinking water in some homes/buildings.
 Lead can cause serious health problems, especially for pregnant women and young children.
-Please read the information closely to see what you can do to reduce lead in your drinking water and to learn what Town is doing to address this problem.
+Please read this information closely to see what you can do to reduce lead in your drinking water.

 The Town purchases your drinking water from the Tazewell County PSA.
 The PSA is installing treatment facilities at the Greater Tazewell Water Treatment Plant that are scheduled to start operation on February 15, 2019.
 The new treatment capability will inhibit leaching of lead from plumbing fixtures.
 We will be testing the water to verify the success of the treatment system.

-Do not boil water to remove lead as boiling does not reduce or remove lead levels.
+3. Do not boil water to remove lead.
+Boiling does not reduce or remove lead.

-Consider installing a filter.
-If you choose to install a lead removal filter, be sure to maintain and replace the filter in accordance with the manufacturer’s instructions to protect water quality.
+4. Consider installing a filter.
+You may want to consider installing a water filter.
+Ensure that the filter is approved to reduce lead or contact the National Sanitation Foundation at 800-NSF- 8010 or , www.nsf.org for information on performance standards for these types of water filters. [f you choose to install a lead removal filter, be sure to maintain and replace the filter in accordance ,vith the manufacturer’s instructions to protect water quality.

 This notice is brought to you by the Town of Tazewell.
 State Water System ID# 1185761 Date 2/11/2019